Kids and Family in San Francisco

 Challenges for parents and kids in San Francisco

 San Francisco is a very busy city so walking the streets can be tricky with a stroller or young child.
 There are lots of hills and children can tire easily.
 Public transport is satisfactory and is being improved, but it can be difficult wrangling kids and strollers onto trams and buses.
-Cars are the best way to get around and the child restraint laws are fairly strict.
-Children under 12 years of age are recommended to stay in the back seat and kids eight years and under should use a booster seat unless they are taller than 4.9 feet (1.45m).
+Cars are the best way to get around.

 Due to the popularity of living in San Francisco and the Bay Area, housing is extremely expensive and rental prices are high.
 Many families need to live an hour away from the city to afford a home, and commuting to work is common.

-Overall, there are very few challenges in San Francisco.
+Overall, there are very few challenges for parents and kids in San Francisco.
 It is a great place to raise children with its warm climate, endless museums and natural beauty.